Dolores Albarracín: Applications to health promotion

 Albarracín's research has had many implications in the health industry.
 In one of her researches, she examined the effectiveness of HIV-prevention campaigns in changing attitudes and behaviors.
 The findings revealed that persuasive messages communicated in such campaigns increase the audience's knowledge about the HIV.
 However, they bring about no change in the actual behavior of individuals.
 According to the research, active and complex programs that strengthen behavioral skills are effective.

-Albarracín has also conducted research on the efficacy of health program campaigns that use fear appeals to discourage certain behaviors.
-Her research has highlighted a positive effect of fear on intentions and behavior, specially if the message encourages self-efficacy.
+Albarracín has also investigated the efficacy of health program campaigns that use fear appeals to discourage certain behaviors.
+Her research has highlighted a positive effect of fear on intentions and behavior, especially if the message encourages self-efficacy.
 Her research also highlights that the direction of behavioral recommendations also matters in how effective a health program will be.
 According to her research multi-behavior interventions where the recommendation direction is homogeneous are more effective.
 So a program requiring an action and an inaction will be less effective than a program requiring two actions or two inactions.